Can I volunteer?

 How do I get involved?

 The Kent Community Oasis Garden is run in partnership by East Kent Mind and the University of Kent.
-At our Wednesday sessions you will meet Emily is there to facilitate the sessions
+At our sessions you will meet Debi and Emily.

 Emily Mason (Sustainability Coordinator, University of Kent)